Mark Zuckerberg Criticizes Trump’s Actions On Immigration

 “Like many of you, I’m concerned about the impact of the recent executive orders signed by President Trump.
 We need to keep this country safe, but we should do that by focusing on people who actually pose a threat.”

 Zuckerberg took to Facebook on Friday following Trump’s signing of the orders, expressing his disapproval over the decision.
-The Facebook CEO wrote that the United States is a “nation of immigrants”, reinforcing his statement by staring how his great-grandparents were immigrants from Germany, Austria and Poland, and how his wife Priscilla Chan’s parents came to the U.S. as refugees from China and Vietnam.
+The Facebook CEO wrote that the United States is a “nation of immigrants,” reinforcing his statement by stating how his great-grandparents were immigrants from Germany, Austria, and Poland, and how his wife Priscilla Chan’s parents came to the U.S. as refugees from China and Vietnam.

 Zuckerberg urged the President to keep the doors to the Country open to all refugees, pointing out how Priscilla’s parents were refugees too.